This year's Masters will be different in many ways...

 What Will A November Masters Look Like?

-The Masters should have been and gone but we’ve still got another four months to wait until the famed Augusta fairways appear on our TV screens once again.
+The Masters should have been and gone but there’s only a month to wait until the famed Augusta fairways appear on our TV screens once again.

 The Coronavirus pandemic has wreaked chaos on everyday life, and the golf schedule too, with this year’s Masters set to be the final Major of three in 2020, as oppose to the first of four.

 So what will a November Masters look like?

 Firstly, it will be around 5-10 degrees celsius cooler, looking at average temperatures, but it could be even colder, especially if winds get up.

 Most of the rainfall in the Augusta, Georgia area comes between June and September, meaning the course will almost certainly be softer than how it plays in April.